Tanvirkhan65/Autocad_electrical_2/README.md

             every attributes based work should be done in single line text even autocad making lader with text should be single line text otherwise we cant convert it to autocad electrical ladder logic autocad electrical database only know single line text
+            # convertion tool -> normal line used to make ladder convert to ladder and all line make to wire